When war comes to work: Tensions rise for Ukrainian workers at freelance marketplace

 “Maybe what I said wasn’t very polite,” Rytov said about his comments.
 “My intention wasn’t to be rude … but I know what is true.
 I know where my parents are.”

 Rytov is moved to tears as he thinks about his parents in Bucha, a city just northwest of Kyiv.
-Rytov, who lives in Poland, says his parents are living without electricity and running water, and are unable to get to a bomb shelter because his father is disabled.
-So every day, he nervously waits for his mother to make her way to the 15th floor of the building where she lives to be able to send a text message to Rytov telling him they’re still alive.
+Rytov, who lives in Poland, says his parents are existing without electricity and running water, and cannot get to a bomb shelter because his father is disabled.
+So, every day, he nervously waits for his mother to make her way to the 15th floor of the building where she lives to be able to send a text message to Rytov telling him they’re still alive.

-Rytov, who was born in Russia and is fluent in the language, said given his circumstances, emotions were high when he saw a message from a Russian worker justifying the war.
-He reported the incident to Toptal’s team — though he says he never heard a follow-up on the situation — and posted some heated responses on Slack to comments about the war.
+Rytov, who was born in Russia and is fluent in the language, said that given his circumstances, emotions were high when he saw a message from a Russian worker justifying the war.
+He said he reported the matter to Toptal’s team — he says he never heard a follow-up on the situation — and posted some heated responses on Slack to comments about the war.

 Meanwhile, Rytov said that he struggled to get the company to expedite payments and that the company’s relief efforts have been unclear.
 Toptal created a Slack channel for relocation efforts, Rytov said, but the company didn’t help in any of the actual efforts to relocate people.